-The long-life and high energy efficiency is the reason for great popularity of LED in all forms of developments including commercial and residential sectors.
+The long-life and high energy efficiency are the reason for the great popularity of LED in all forms of developments including commercial and residential sectors.
 Today, the LED we see on the market comes with an efficiency of 161 LPW (lumens per Watt).
 This amount is more effective than any other light source on the market.
 LED-based luminaires and retrofit lamps, however, have a lower efficiency due to loss of driver, thermal parts (cooling coils) and reflectors or lenses used to spread the light.

 Before opting for LEDs with highest energy efficiency, a consumer should always assess the environment in which the fixture is to be used.
 The high lumen packages can be combined with optics and reflectors, creating unpleasant lighting.
 Furthermore, when using very efficient luminaires, there are various problems associated with the maintenance of a sufficient regularity of the light.

 Hence, high-energy efficient LEDs are not always considered as the most efficient luminaires.
 The medium in which light from the LED is transported to the room also plays a significant role in creating a successful lighting system.
 The most effective LED-based luminaires are typically on 90 to 150 LPW including the loss of the previously mentioned components.
 In comparison, highly efficient T5 fluorescent comes with 70-80 LPW including the loss of reflector and the coil.

 After explaining different factors related to LED lighting, we will now explain the luminaire definitions.